Association of anti-RNA polymerase III autoantibodies and cancer in scleroderma

 Arthritis Research & Therapy 2014, 16:R53 doi:10.1186/ar4486Published: 14 February 2014

-We assessed the profile and frequency of malignancy subtypes in a large single centre UK cohort for patients with scleroderma (systemic sclerosis; SSc).
-We evaluated the cancer risk among SSc patients with different antibody reactivities and explored the temporal association of cancer with the duration between onset of SSc and cancer diagnosis.
+We assessed the profile and frequency of malignancy subtypes in a large single-centre UK cohort for patients with scleroderma (systemic sclerosis; SSc).
+We evaluated the cancer risk among SSc patients with different antibody reactivities and explored the temporal association of cancer with the duration between SSc onset and cancer diagnosis.

-A retrospective study of a well-characterised cohort of SSc cases attending a large tertiary referral centre was undertaken with clinical data collected through our clinical database and review of patient records.
-We evaluated development of all cancers in this cohort and comparison was assessed with the SSc cohort without cancer.
-The effect of demographics and clinical details including antibody reactivities were explored to find associations for development of cancer in SSc.
+We conducted a retrospective study of a well-characterised cohort of SSc patients attending a large tertiary referral centre, with clinical data collected from our clinical database and by review of patient records.
+We evaluated development of all cancers in this cohort, and comparison was assessed with the SSc cohort without cancer.
+The effect of demographics and clinical details, including antibody reactivities, were explored to find associations relevant to the risk for development of cancer in SSc patients.

-Our study confirmed independently, in the largest population examined to date, that there is an association with cancer among SSc patients with anti-RNAP antibodies in close temporal relationship to onset of SSc, which supports the paraneoplastic phenomenon in this subset of SSc cases.
-An index of suspicion should be cautiously maintained in these cases and investigations for underlying malignancy should be considered where clinically appropriate.
+Our study independently confirms, in what is to the best of our knowledge the largest population examined to date, that there is an association with cancer among SSc patients with anti-RNAP antibodies in close temporal relationship to onset of SSc, which supports the paraneoplastic phenomenon in this subset of SSc cases.
+An index of cautious suspicion should be maintained in these cases, and investigations for underlying malignancy should be considered when clinically appropriate.